cfms-website/STV/qualtrics/README.md

 The next row is the name of the candidates prepended by the name of the position and an incrementing numeral.
 Remove the text before all the candidate names.
 For example:

 <pre>
-President_1 - Pizza - Meat Party  >>  Pizza - Meat Party
+President_1 - Pizza - Meat School  >>  Pizza - Meat School
 President_4 - Write-In  >>  Write-In
 </pre>